Reduce your risk of cancer, type 2 diabetes and high blood pressure

 Evidence-Based Information & Emotional Sensitivity

-When I speak with clients about the topic of feeding the baby, I try to recognize the sentiment behind the position of wanting to breastfeed, but if it does not work, that is okay.
-As the doula, I share that there is plenty of information and research today that illustrates the importance of making certain choices BEFORE baby arrives, in order to improve the likelihood that breastfeeding will work.
-As with any other choice in birth, making a choice after you know the options is empowering, removing the guilt, doubt or ambivalence we can feel when judged by ourselves or others.
-Feeding your baby is big decision, it deserves your attention.
+When I speak with clients about the topic of feeding the baby, they often share the sentiment of wanting to breastfeed, but if it does not work, that is okay.
+As the doula, I share that there is plenty of information and research today that illustrates the importance of making certain choices BEFORE baby arrives to increase your success in breastfeeding.
+In order to improve the likelihood that breastfeeding will work, you should make a plan as carefully as you make a registry, choose a pediatrician, or find a preschool.

-Preparing to breastfeed looks different for everyone.
-Some women learn in a formal setting, others rely on feedback from friends or social groups.
-Many new moms work with a birth doula, who explains how a successful breastfeeding relationship is directly impacted by birth experience.
-A c-section delivery can delay milk by a day or so, which may frighten someone who is not expecting that.
+Some women learn breastfeeding skills in a formal setting, others rely on feedback from friends or social groups.
+Many new moms work with a birth or postpartum doula, who explains how a successful breastfeeding relationship can be directly and positively impacted by the choices made at birth.
+If you understand how some choices made in labor, or even prenatally, can affect how or when your milk comes in, you will be better prepared to handle the next steps.

+A c-section delivery can delay milk transition from colostrum by a day, but you will have colostrum.
 Bottle manufactures promote the standard 4, 6 or 8 ounce bottles prominently in stores and in advertising.
-Formula manufacturers provide 2 ounce bottles in hospital nurseries because newborns typically take 1 1/2 to 2 ounces in the early days.
+Formula manufacturers provide 2 ounce bottles in hospital nurseries because newborns typically take 1 ounce, often less, in the first hours after birth.
 Colostrum, the first milk, is a thick, gold immune building food for newborns in the first days.
 You may see colostrum in the weeks before you even have your baby.
-The collection vessel for colostrum is very small.
+The collection vessel for colostrum is very small- not even an ounce capacity.
 When baby’s stomach is the size of a cherry, your body will make enough milk to fill that space.
-Adjust your thinking.
+Adjust your thinking to the baby, not the vessels.
+Remember that your baby is being nourished by amniotic fluid until shortly before being born.

 Prepare the postpartum support network, especially when breastfeeding.
 Newborns need to be close to their mothers, and feeding cues are easier to see if that is the set-up.
 Knowing you will be tired, ask for help from family and friends, hire a postpartum doula or night nurse who can bring you baby for a feed and let you go back to sleep as they handle other tasks like burping, swaddling, and rocking.